NeSanyok/NeSanyok/README.md

 [![My Software](https://skillicons.dev/icons?i=vscode,arch)](https://skillicons.dev)

 ### A bit about myself
 <h2>I'm a student learning programming, mainly in Rust.
-I spend time practicing problem-solving and building small projects to get better at wirting lear and reliable code.
-Hope you find my projects interesting and inspiring. #fuckclanckers</h2>
+I spend time practicing problem-solving and building small projects to get better at writing clear and reliable code.
+Hope you'll find my projects interesting and inspiring. #fuckclanckers</h2>
 <!--
      I also have my own blog with useful information, check it out ^^ -->